-This bill proposes significant updates to the Arizona Revised Statutes regarding the issuance of provisional nursing licenses.
-Under the new provisions, the Arizona State Board of Nursing (AZBN) would be required to issue provisional licenses or certificates to out-of-state advanced practice registered nurses (APRN), registered nurses (RN), or licensed practical nurses (LPN) within five business days of receiving a complete application and the necessary fees, provided certain conditions are met.
-These conditions include holding a valid license in good standing from another U.S. state, submitting fingerprints for a criminal background check, and being a resident of Arizona or having accepted a job offer in the state.
-The bill also mandates that applicants include a sworn declaration attesting to the accuracy of their application information.
+The proposed bill would amend current statutes by introducing a new section that mandates the Arizona State Board of Nursing (AZBN) to issue provisional licenses or certificates to out-of-state advanced practice registered nurses (APRN), registered nurses (RN), or licensed practical nurses (LPN) within five business days of receiving a complete application and associated fees, provided certain conditions are met.
+These conditions include holding a valid license in good standing from another U.S. state, not having any pending complaints or investigations, and submitting fingerprints for a criminal background check.
+Additionally, applicants must attest to the accuracy of their application information through a sworn declaration.

 Statutes affected: Introduced Version: 32-1635.02